 But Aimée, now swaddled in sumptuous brocades, and bundled in veils, must have remembered the prophecies of the old negress Euphemia David, in Martinique, when Aimée and her cousin, a dark, skinny little girl, whom the world was to know as Joséphine Bonaparte, crept through the sugar canes at dusk to cross the old sibyl’s palm with silver.
 At the time, her mumblings had seemed a wild farrago: crowns, thrones, and pirate ships.
 The children had listened breathlessly − they did not believe her, but they remembered . . .
 Now, with a thud of terror in her heart, Aimée saw an enormous figure waddling towards her, his ermine-lined pelisse sweeping behind him, his towering turban nodding with flamingo plumes.
 It was the Chief Black Eunuch, the Kizlar Aga, a princely Nubian, Son Altesse Noir, come to the Gate of Felicity to inspect the Dey’s offering to his Sublime master.
 Beside him Aimée saw a great pyramid of heads, some so newly severed that they reeked and steamed with blood.
 The future seemed to close round her.
 It was not a nightmare!
 It was her destiny, and she could not escape!
 Her large blue eyes stared out wildly over the yashmak, and then closed.
 Aimée had fainted.

 London, 20 April 2015

-The posthumous memoirs On the Wilder Shores of Love: A Bohemian Life are published by Virago, Little Brown
+The memoirs of Lesley Blanch On the Wilder Shores of Love: A Bohemian Life are published by Virago, Little Brown.

 Text extracts x3 by Lesley Blanch © The Estate of Lesley Blanch.
 All rights reserved.